Virus (2016 film)

 Virus is a 2016 Uzbek Drama film directed by Akbar Bekturdiyev and produced by Diyor Mahkamov.
-The film stars Diyor Mahkamov Shahzoda Matchanova and Yulduz Rajabova the brightest examples of Uzbek cinema.
+The film stars Diyor Mahkamov Shahzoda Matchanova and Yulduz Rajabova.

 Plot

 Bahtiyor was the campaign manager and head of the family, and Bakhtiyor's affairs were going well until Nargiza, Bakhtiyor's wife Lola's friend, came to their house.
 One day Nargiza comes to Bahtiyor's house.
 Nargiza and Lola talk and don't notice that time has passed.
 Nargiza tells her to go home, and Bahhtiyor takes Nargiza home because it's late.
 Nargiza takes this opportunity to invite Bahtiyor to her house.
 Bahtiyal is dissatisfied at first and then agrees and enters Nargiza's house.
 Nargiza adds medicine to Bahtiyor's coffee.
 Bahtiyor, who drank coffee, felt dizzy and fainted, and when he opened his eyes he saw Nargiza lying next to him.
 From that day on, unhappy days began in Bahtiyor's life.
 Avaliga tells Bahtiyor that Nargiza has videotaped everything that happened to Bahtiyor, threatens Bahtiyor and demands money from Bakhtiyor.
 Bahtiyor agrees to pay and pays.
 Nargiza's demands are growing.
 Nrgiza asked Bahtiyor to give her house.
 Bahtiyor said no and told police to report, and Nargiza hired street thugs and started beating Bahtiyor.
 Bahtiyor had no choice but to give Nargiza a house.
 Nargiz's demands were to share Bahtiyor's company shares.
 Bahtiyor gave part of his shares to Nargiza.
 Bahtiyor was under pressure from all sides.
 Hooligans, realizing Bahtiyor's weakness, demanded money.
 Lola asked why she sold the house.
 The company's shareholders were looking for Bahtiyor.
 Unable to withstand the pressure, Bahtiyor climbed to the top of the building and, realizing that he had no choice but to lower himself, threw himself down the building.